 As an improvising musician, I like to find a real empathy with my audience, pick up on the mood in the room, so that the music I create is less of a performance and more of a conversation.
 By engaging with the audience, I find I can communicate musically in a more natural and powerful way.
 I like to talk a little about how I relate to the music I play.
 I don’t discuss the history or theory of music very much but prefer to get under the surface and offer some insights that might be surprising and I hope inspiring.

 In the pieces and improvisations I play, I choose musical styles and manners that are fresh but always avoid being self-consciously experimental: original, contemporary music doesn’t need to sound clever, inscrutable nor self-consciously cool or catchy.
 I always aim to create music that has real appeal and accessibility without any dumbing down or resorting to cliché.
 My attitude to music is never reverential: I just want to create meaning and depth.
 Ultimately, I hope to create music that opens hearts and minds and just maybe even has the potential to heal the soul.

-I try to offer a wide range in style and mood from tender or intimate through to dramatic or exhilarating.
-I love to show the brilliance of the piano and to demonstrate how well it delivers beautiful, meaningful melodies and delicious textures.
+I always try to offer a range of moods from tender or intimate through to dramatic or exhilarating.
+I love to show the brilliance and virtuosity of the piano as much as its more intimate textures.
 Above all, I aim to be a musical story-teller.

-My amazing digital set-up, features either the Roland V-Piano or the Yamaha CP4 together with the extraordinary physical modelling software, Pianoteq which sounds simply stunning.
-I actually have access to a whole suite of modern, historic and futuristic pianos and this can add diversity and richness to the whole live experience.
+I play on an amazing digital set-up, featuring the extraordinary physical modelling software, Pianoteq which sounds stunningly expressive and realistic.
+It provides access to a whole suite of modern, historic and futuristic pianos and brings diversity and richness to the shows.